fbpx Skip to main content

 All students are required to read in all subjects across the curriculum and are given the opportunity to do so in all lessons.

 We are currently working to embed the ‘Reciprocal Reading’ approach across subjects so that there is a shared language amongst staff and students with regards to reading.
 This approach is supported through trained staff within school in partnership with FFT and WELL Cumbria.
+Year 7 students are also developing fluency and prosody skills through the work with the Shotton Hall Research School.

 Reading interventions: